bmdom/tangleCV/README.md

 ## Technologies

-In order to fully incorporate our simulated environment we used VSCode as our coding IDE, Anaconda for package management, and github to maintain our work in a shared directory.
+In order to fully incorporate our simulated environment we will be using VSCode as our coding IDE, Anaconda for package management, and github to maintain our work in a shared directory.

  ---